jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/mailbox/mailbox.rst

 .. note:: Sharing envelope files by email can be restricted on the envelope or template level.
 Such envelopes will not be shared when using this option.

-5. If you have selected "Share access" option, select a mailbox in the opened and confirm your action.
+5. If you have selected "Share access" option, select a mailbox in the opened window and confirm your action.
 Note that you can select several mailboxes

 .. image:: pic_mailbox/shareModal.png
    :width: 400